vitessio/website/content/en/docs/14.0/user-guides/configuration-advanced/authorization.md

 Notes:

- * `name`: This is the name of the ACL (`aclname` in the example above) and is what needs to be specified in `-queryserver-config-acl-exempt-acl`, if you need to exempt a specific ACL from enforcement.
+ * `name`: This is the name of the ACL (`aclname` in the example above) and is what needs to be specified in `--queryserver-config-acl-exempt-acl`, if you need to exempt a specific ACL from enforcement.
  * `table_names_or_prefixes`:  A list of strings and/or regexes that allow a rule to target a specific table or set of tables.
 Use `%` as in the